achunt2143/W-Launcher/README.md

 ## Known bugs
-* Pressing back on home screen opens recent apps.
-We will call this one a feature.
+* ~~Pressing back on home screen opens recent apps.
+We will call this one a feature.~~ This should be fixed.

 ## Future Tasks